RyanHansz/ECE-Reporter-Help-Content/docs/working-with-child-records/working-with-child-records.markdown

 title: Working with child records
 permalink: /child-records/
 has_children: true
-nav_order: 3
+nav_order: 5

 ---

-# Working with a child's record
+# Working with child records

 Use this feature when you need to edit or make updates to a child’s record.